El Yunque (organization): El Yunque in Spain

 In 2012, Delgado reported that El Yunque had spread to Spain, influencing the conservative People's Party.
 He would later report a connection between El Yunque and the far-right political party Vox.
 In early 2012, the newspaper El Confidencial suggested that the Organización del Bien Común (English: Organisation for the Common Good) was a front for a Spanish offshoot of the organisation.
 Those implicated in the allegations started legal actions against publications reporting on the alleged group.
 The first was by Profesionales por la Ética against digital newspaper Forum Libertas and its editor Josep Miró i Ardèvol, which was dismissed later that year.
 The second, by conservative organisation Hazte Oir against El Confidencial, was also dismissed in 2012.

-The third was brought by Hazte Oir, on behalf of the Spanish Episcopal Conference, against Fernando López Luengos, a clergyman who edited the clerical newspaper El Transparente de la Catedral de Toledo.
+The third was brought by Hazte Oir against Fernando López Luengos a layman who had prepared a report called El Transparente de la Catedral de Toledo commissioned by the Spanish Episcopal Conference.
 In May 2014, a Madrilenian judge declared there was possibly evidence to show a relationship between members of the association HazteOir (HO) and El Yunque.
 However, she could not say with certainty that such an organization exists.
 It has also been linked to CitizenGO, a foundation created by HazteOir.
 (HO was later subsumed under CitizenGO.)
 In 2021, the foundation of conservative TV news channel 7NN was linked to El Yunque via the Francisco Franco National Foundation and Vox.

 Some bishops have commented on the potential offshoot of El Yunque in Spain.
 Cardinal Antonio Cañizares Llovera said in 2011 that he had assumed El Yunque were working behind the scenes, saying "They're no longer called El Yunque, but they're now the Asociación por el Bien Común."
 Meanwhile, Joaquín María López de Andújar y Cánovas del Castillo, the bishop of Getafe, in March 2015 said, after learning of the connection, that he would not support members, and implored them not to attend his diocese.
 His deputy, José Rico Pavés, said that "El Yunque exists, and that is not good for the Church."

 A 24 September 2016 article in El País linked El Yunque to the anti-vaxxer movement CitizenGo and HazteOir which are headquartered in Spain.